 Read together as a family to increase literacy skills and bond during COVID-19 quarantine

-As schools shut down and education moved to the kitchen table, Toledo area institutions rallied to help, posting virtual museum tours and resources, recording live Facebook animal enrichment experiences, and providing “stay at home” science experiments.
+As education moved to the kitchen table for many families, Toledo area institutions continue to help, posting virtual museum tours and resources, recording live Facebook animal enrichment experiences, and providing “stay at home” science experiments.
 Parents everywhere are exclaiming, “Thank goodness for technology!”

 Yet this time of quarantine is also an opportunity to return to the olden days, a time when families gathered together for story time.
 Reading aloud with your kids helps them thrive — socially, emotionally and intellectually — and studies show that it can also improve behavior and attention span.

 Plus, with many parents homeschooling or assuming the role of parent/teacher with remote learning, trying to squeeze in the required amount of reading each day can be just one…more…thing.
 Instead of jamming it into the day’s busy routine, try snuggling up with a good book before bed and read as a family then, taking turns or simply reading aloud to your little ones.

 Local educators and parents shared their favorite series (the ones that even adults enjoy), and while these are separated by grade, most of these can be read by a variety of ages.
 A preschooler may not be ready for a chapter book, but s/he can still enjoy the story and benefit from the read aloud.
 A grade schooler may easily read chapter books, but that doesn’t mean s/he won’t still laugh along with a picture book.
 Experiment and find the sweet spot that makes all of your children happy!